pmean/build-website/text/21/teaching-statistical-computing.md

 In addition to the articles in the special issue, the main article cited some from earlier issues or different journals.

-+ Cobb, G. (2015), ‘Mere renovation is too little too late: We need to rethink our undergraduate curriculum from the ground up’, The American Statistician 69(4), 266–282.
++ Cobb, G. (2015), �Mere renovation is too little too late: We need to rethink our undergraduate curriculum from the ground up', The American Statistician 69(4), 266�282.
 Available in [html format](https://www.tandfonline.com/doi/full/10.1080/00031305.2015.1093029).
 You can also find links to a pre-print plus links to the various comments and the rejoinder [here](https://nhorton.people.amherst.edu/mererenovation/).
 National Academies of Science, Engineering, and Medicine (2018), Data Science for Undergraduates: Opportunities and Options.
 Available in [pdf format](https://nas.edu/envisioningds).
-Wing, J. M. (2006), ‘Computational thinking’, Communications of the ACM 49(3).
+Wing, J. M. (2006), �Computational thinking', Communications of the ACM 49(3).
 Available in [html format](https://dl.acm.org/doi/fullHtml/10.1145/1118178.1118215).